collins52/contact-form-main/contact-form-main/README-template.md

-😂 sorry i haven't edited the readme this is the default

 # Frontend Mentor - Contact form solution

 This is a solution to the [Contact form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/contact-form--G-hYlqKJj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.